tmhglnd/mercury/docs/01-global.md

 # Global Settings (set)

+*Some settings are different between the Max and Browser version*

 ## tempo

 Change the global tempo in Beats Per Minute (BPM), counted in quarter-notes.
 Second argument sets a ramptime in milliseconds to gradually change the tempo over the provided amount of time (*!WARNING: experimental and may lag/glitch!*)